-Career Development is part of several top tier consortiums and subscribes to exclusive job search databases.
+Career and Professional Development is part of several top tier consortiums and subscribes to exclusive job search databases.
 Below you will find more information on these consortiums and databases.
 If a password is needed, please contact our office and we will be happy to provide it for you.

-CareerBuilder - CareerBuilder is a global, end-to-end human capital solutions company focused on helping employers find, hire and manage great talent.
-Combining advertising, software and services, CareerBuilder leads the industry in recruiting solutions, employment screening and human capital management.
+CareerBuilder - CareerBuilder is a global, end-to-end human capital solutions company focused on helping employers find, hire, and manage great talent.
+Combining advertising, software, and services, CareerBuilder leads the industry in recruiting solutions, employment screening, and human capital management.

 CareerShift - CareerShift's set of tools and applications provide a very unique opportunity to job hunters.
-While other web services provides bits and pieces of the job hunt process, only CareerShift provides an easy-to-use approach for bringing all these parts together to manage the job hunt all in one place.
+While other web services provide bits and pieces of the job hunt process, only CareerShift provides an easy-to-use approach for bringing all these parts together to manage the job hunt all in one place.
 Students may sign up for an account with their wlu.edu email address.

 Leyburn Library Internship Resources - W&L's Leyburn Library has a number of resources listed on its website to help identify internship opportunities, particularly in politics, journalism, and related fields.